fabri1983/refactor-example/README.md

 - Good practices were took into consideration, and some fixes:
   - Modularization.
   - Meaningful variable and method names.
 Also keeping code conventions for class/variable/method names.
-  - Avoid static variables, since they are cumbersome when doing junit tests and may produce irreproducible bugs on concurrent scenarios.
+  - Avoid static variables, since they are cumbersome when implementing unit tests and may produce irreproducible bugs on concurrent scenarios.
   - Use interfaces to define contracts and then implementing different behaviours.
   - Using enums to narrow variable values.
   - Encapsulate long list of parameters into a context or configuration object.